-With the backdrop of Victoria Memorial, lush green fields, beautiful trees Maidan is definitely one of the best places for some candid photography.
-It is the largest Urban Park of Kolkata and most of the time remains thronged with local young boys playing cricket or some flying kites.
+With the backdrop of the Victoria Memorial, lush green fields, and beautiful trees Maidan is definitely one of the best places for some candid photography.
+It is the largest Urban Park of Kolkata and most of the time remains thronged with local young boys playing cricket or flying kites.

-The Indian Museum Kolkata is yet another Instagrammable places in Kolkata.
+The Indian Museum Kolkata is yet another Instagrammable place in Kolkata.
 The magnificent white building itself poses perfectly for your lens.
-It is located in Jawaharlal Nehru Road, Park Street.
-It’s closed on Monday and open from 10 A.M. to 6:30 P.M. on Tuesday to Friday and 10 A.M. to 8 P.M on Saturday and Sunday.
+It is located on Jawaharlal Nehru Road, Park Street.
+It’s closed on Monday and open from 10 A.M. to 6:30 P.M. on Tuesday to Friday and 10 A.M. to 8 P.M. on Saturday and Sunday.